pascaldiehm/vscode-commandsocket/README.md

 The key is generated from the password using a key length of 32 and the salt `commandsocket-salt`.
 The encrypted message (in hex format) is then joined with the IV (in hex format) using a pipe symbol (`encrypted-message|IV`).
 For more details find the functions `serializeMessage` and `parseMessage` in the extensions source code.

+## Use with Bitfocus Companion

+This extension is designed to work seamlessly with the module [`companion-module-microsoft-vscode`](https://github.com/bitfocus/companion-module-microsoft-vscode), allowing you to control and interact with Visual Studio Code via Elgato Streamdeck and other controllers.
+You can use the provided actions to display notifications, run commands, retrieve editor information, and more, enhancing your VS Code workflow.